Roisin2/pands-project/README.md

 Libraries imported are:

-[matplotlib](https://matplotlib.org/): pyplot makes plots!
+[matplotlib](https://matplotlib.org/): Pyplot makes plots!
 Anything from scatter plots and histograms and pie charts.

-[pandas](https://pandas.pydata.org/):This was used alot in my analysis here.
+[pandas](https://pandas.pydata.org/): This was used alot in my analysis here.
 Its fast and efficient for data manipulation with tools for reading and writing data between in-memory data structures and different formats like CSV and text files.

 [seaborn](https://seaborn.pydata.org/): This is wonderful for making nice visual displays.
 I believe its built on matplotlib.

- [numpy](https://numpy.org/): It is quick to go through large lists (arrays or matrices)
+ *[numpy](https://numpy.org/): It is quick to go through large lists (arrays or matrices)* *decided not to use in final work*

 ### References